Republic of Moldova

 • Increasingly erratic weather patterns have resulted in loss of life and income through rising food and energy prices.
 The most vulnerable sectors are agriculture, human health, water resources, forestry, transport and energy.

 • Climate change is streamlined into the main strategic planning document of the country – the National Development Strategy “European Moldova 2030” (2022).
-Moldova approved in 2017 its Low Emissions Development Strategy for the year 2030.
+Moldova approved in 2016 its Low Emissions Development Strategy for the year 2030.
 The National Integrated Energy and Climate Plan of the Republic of Moldova will outline the climate change mitigation in the sector until 2030 and 2050 horizontal.
-The Republic of Moldova is advancing in the second cycle of its National Adaptation Planning process (NAP2) and the second iteration of the Climate Change Adaptation Strategy (until 2030) is developed and under promotion
+The Republic of Moldova is advancing in the second cycle of its National Adaptation Planning process (NAP2) and the National Climate Change Adaptation Programme until 2030 and the Action Plan for its implementation[8] is developed and is under promotion.

 Climate policy development and advancing cooperation with the EU in Moldova